wopjs/async-seq/README.md

 import { seq } from "@wopjs/async-seq";

 const s = seq();

-await s.add(
+// add async functions to the sequence and wait for the sequence to finish await s.add(
   () => {
     const ticket = setTimeout(spy, 100);